lit/lit.dev/packages/lit-dev-content/site/guide/components/events.md

 Events are the standard way that elements communicate changes.
 These changes typically occur due to user interaction.
 For example, a button dispatches a click event when a user clicks on it; an input dispatches a change event when the user enters a value in it.

 In addition to these standard events that are automatically dispatched, Lit elements can dispatch custom events.
-For example, a menu element might dispatch an event when the selected item changes; a popup element might dispatch an event when the popup opens or closes.
+For example, a menu element might dispatch an event to indicate the selected item changed; a popup element might dispatch an event when the popup opens or closes.

 Any Javascript code, including Lit elements themselves, can listen for and take action based on events.
-For example, a toolbar Lit element might filter a list when a menu item is selected; a login Lit element might process a login when it handles a click on the login button.
+For example, a toolbar element might filter a list when a menu item is selected; a login element might process a login when it handles a click on the login button.

 ## Listening to events

-**TODO:** better intro

-In plain HTML and JavaScript, this would be the `addEventListener` API:
+All DOM nodes can dispatch and listen for events.
+The standard API for listening to events is the `addEventListener` method.
+In any JavaScript code, you can call `addEventListener` as follows by specifying the event type and a listener function.

 ```js
 const myElement = document.querySelector('my-element');
 myElement.addEventListener('my-event', (e) => {console.log(e)});
 ```

-When you add an event listener imperatively, using `addEventListener`, you can specify various event listener options.
-For example, to use a passive event listener in plain JavaScript you'd do something like this:
+In addition to the type and listener, there is an optional third argument for specifying event options.
+See [EventTarget.addEventListener()](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) on MDN for a full description these options.

 ```js
 someElement.addEventListener('touchstart', this._handleTouchStart, {passive: true});
 ```

-You need to add event listeners in a method that is guaranteed to fire before the event occurs.

-More information:

-*   [EventTarget.addEventListener()](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) on MDN for a description of the event listener options.
+It may seem obvious, but it's important to recognize that events are fired at discrete times, and to receive an event, your listener must be added before it is dispatched.

 ### Adding event listeners in the element template

-You can use `@` expressions in your template to add event listeners to your component.
+You can use `@` expressions in your template to add event listeners to element's in your component template.
+Declarative event listeners are added when the template is rendered.

+**TODO:** Add sample

 ```js
 render() {